finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 # **PutSqlToViewDesign**
 > ConvertToViewData PutSqlToViewDesign (string body)

-[EXPERIMENTAL] PutSqlToViewDesign: Make a view-design from view creation SQL
+PutSqlToViewDesign: Make a view-design from view creation SQL

 Converts SQL which creates a view into a structured ConvertToViewData object  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.